 - The looser fit may bother runners who prefer skintight running apparel

-Best for Cold Weather: Gore Wear R5 Gore-Tex Infinium Tights ($140)
+Best Men’s Running Tights for Cold Weather: Gorewear R5 Gore-Tex Infinium Tights ($150)

 As expected, the premium price tag matches the premium performance of the tights.
-These are not as mountain-specific as the Arc’teryx Trino SL Tight, but they are built to withstand nearly any level of cold and type of weather you will reasonably encounter.
+They are built to withstand nearly any level of cold and type of weather you will reasonably encounter.

 These tights are not fleece-lined or made of thick wool, yet they are the tights I use on the coldest of cold runs.
 The composition is 92% polyester and 8% elastane, so it’s not super soft against the skin, but the warmth the tights hold is supreme compared to softer tights or thick fleece, for example.

-Breathability is very good and moisture management is excellent.
-The inseam is longer than average at about 32 inches, which I appreciated for my six-foot, four-inch frame; this is balanced well by the tightly fitted form, which isn’t loose in the waist or around the knees.
+Breathability is very good, and moisture management is excellent.
+The inseam is longer than average at about 32 inches (which I appreciated for my six-foot, four-inch frame) and is balanced well by the tightly fitted form, which isn’t loose in the waist or around the knees.

 - Wonderfully breathable and protective Gore-Tex Infinium fabric